GRTDataHub/GRTDataHubDevelopment/README.md

 - Homepage
   - [x] Available whenever, wherever, across all devices
   - [x] Mobile Portrait View Improvements
+  - [x] Mobile Portrait View for all moile devices with a new and improved theme for better UI / UX.
+  - [x] Add more charts
-  - [ ] Add more charts
+  - [ ] Add even more charts
-  - [ ] Update logo with new community admins in GRTDataHub community in our Telegram chat.
+  - [x] Update logo with new community admins in GRTDataHub community in our Telegram chat.
 - <a href="https://www.GRTDataHub.com/exportPage">Export Page</a>
   - [x] GRT Data in Bar Chart and Line Graph Format
   - [x] <a href="https://www.GRTDataHub.com/exportPage">Export Page</a>
+  - [x] Download Button (Export the charts in 1 click rather than 4)
   - [ ] Master Export Button (Export all in 1 click)
 - <a href="https://www.GRTDataHub.com/aboutPage">About Page</a>
   - [ ] Update with links to new community admins in GRTDataHub community in our Telegram chat.
+  - [ ] Add links to all communities with their admins and more details.
 - <a href="https://www.GRTDataHub.com/chatBot">Chatbots</a> (Continuous improvements on all chatbots as necessary)
 - [x] <a href="https://www.GRTDataHub.com/ENGchatBot">English</a>
   - [x] <a href="https://www.GRTDataHub.com/ENGTranslatorHelp">Translator Page</a>